e0425705/ip/README.md

    	[E][✓] that thing (at: 18 SEPTEMBER 2016, 1500)
    Now you have 5 tasks in the list
    --------------------------------------------------------------------------------------------

    This implies that between D 0 example3 | 24 SEPTEMBER 2020, 2100 and D 1 this thing | 8 SEPTEMBER 2019, 1700 in the storage file, there is a corruption in which program is unable to determine the task type of the data input due to either wrong format, or invalid task type.
+User have to manually open the file and search for the error.
+If there was an error in input, user have to re-enter the task into the file.
+   Do note that the program will not keep the line in which there was an error in the Duke program.
+   The whole storage file duke.txt would be overwritten by the current list in program when "save" or "bye" command inputted.